SlyHound/CSE138_Assignment4/README.md

 Zach Zulanas: He implemented the resharding functionality and the hash function that was used for his own code and by the other two team members.
 The endpoint that he worked on was `/key-value-store-shard/reshard`.
 Designed the resharding strategy and implemented shard to shard communication to update the KVStore after resharding using `/key-value-store-shard/chunk-r` and `/key-value-store-shard/updatesm` to update the shard members after resharding.

 Jackie Garcia: Implemented the key-value store requests for GET and DELETE requests on the `\key-value-store\key` endpoint.
+Designed new KV request strategy for GET and DELETE that ensures causal consistency even if replicas within a shard are not yet up to date by forwarding requests to other replicas within a shard.
+Additionally, handled forwarding requests when the replica is outside the shard where the key requested hashes to.